real-housewives-of-python/srl-challengeset/README.txt

 data_results - a readable TSV file containing all the instances and results of the BiLSTM and BERT models

+srl_results.txt - a readable text file with the BiLSTM predicted labels for each instance

+bert_results.txt - a readable text file with the BERT predicted labels for each instance

 Instructions:
 - Upload and open main.ipynb on Google Colab
-- Click on the Folder icon on the left side of the Notebook, click the Mount Drive icon to connect to Google Drive
+- Click on the Folder icon on the left side of the Notebook, this will open a sidebar.
+Click the Mount Drive icon to connect to Google Drive
-- Upload utils.ipynb
+- Upload utils.ipynb through the sidebar icon labelled 'Upload to session storage'
 - Run all cells on main.ipynb to print out results and create text files containing the data instances and their predicted labels

 Requirements: